dialogo/conversations/readme.md

 ##Screens

-- Splash
-- New User
-- Login
-- Conversation(Lesson) Selection
-- Difficulty Selection
-- Evaluator prompt
-- Lesson
-- Evaluation

-###Splash
-The splash screen will have a description of the app.
+- **Splash** - The splash screen will have a description of the app.
 The description will be written and spoken.

-###New User
-The user will enter in their name(textfield) and their gender(checkmark).
+- **New User** - The user will enter in their name(textfield) and their gender(checkmark).
 The app will save this information locally.

-####Login Screen
-If the user has already registered their name and gender, a button will show their name to choose from.
+- **Login** - If the user has already registered their name and gender, a button will show their name to choose from.

-###Conversation Selection
-This screen will have a box list of the conversations that are available and any future conversations.
+- **Conversation(Lesson) Selection** - This screen will have a box list of the conversations that are available and any future conversations.
 The user will select the desired conversation.

-###Difficulty Level Selection
-This screen will have a one paragraph description of the conversation that they chose.
+- **Difficulty Selection** - This screen will have a one paragraph description of the conversation that they chose.
 It will have a list of the levels of difficulty and a description of what difficulty level entails.

-####Evaluator prompt
-The app will ask the user if they have a caretaker, speech pathologist to evaluate them or if they will self evaluate.
+- **Evaluator prompt** - The app will ask the user if they have a caretaker, speech pathologist to evaluate them or if they will self evaluate.

-###Lesson
-The lesson screen will have the video player at the top and on the bottom it will have the caption on a waterfall format.
+- **Lesson** - The lesson screen will have the video player at the top and on the bottom it will have the caption on a waterfall format.
 The dialog that the person has to repeat will be in a different visual indicator.
 The video will display an overlay indicating their turn.

-###Evaluation
-The evaluation screen will be star based evaluation.
+- **Evaluation** - The evaluation screen will be star based evaluation.
 The user or caretaker will evaluate from 1 to 5.
 On this screen it will have a textual reference of what each rating represents.

 ##Content
 - 3 conversations